Volleyball in the United States: College volleyball

 Volleyball is a popular NCAA sport, mostly for women.
 In the 2013-14 school year, 1064 NCAA member schools, 329 of them in the top-level Division I, sponsored women's volleyball at the varsity level, with 16,647 participants across all three divisions.
 At the same time, 109 schools in all three NCAA divisions combined sponsored varsity men's volleyball, with only 23 of them in Division I; the number of men's varsity volleyball players was roughly one-tenth of women's participation (1,720 to 16,647).

+Men's volleyball experienced explosive growth at the Division III level in the 2010s and early 2020s.
+In the 2010 season (2009–10 school year), only 13 Division III schools competed within the NCAA, although many other D-III members competed outside the NCAA.
+The next season saw 56 teams play under D-III regulations, leading the NCAA to establish a separate Division III championship in 2012.
+In that season, 63 teams played D-III men's volleyball, with the number increasing to 113 by the 2022 season.

 In 2012, NCAA sanctioned college beach volleyball teams for women for the first time; 14 schools sponsored the sport, with slightly more than 200 participants.
-Also in 2012, the NCAA established its first-ever men's Division III championship.
 The NCAA held its first beach volleyball championship in 2016, by which time nearly 50 schools were sponsoring the sport.
+In the 2022 season (2021–22 school year), 85 schools were sponsoring the sport.